How a Vegan Diet Can Help You Lose Weight

 1. Vegan diets are high in fiber

 “Everything you eat on a vegan diet is from a plant, and plants have fiber,” Barnard says.
 “Fiber holds water and fills you up, so you swear you are eating as much as before because your stomach feels full, but you’re actually consuming fewer calories.”
+Even Openfit Plant-Based Protein Shake is filled with 7 grams of fiber!

 That’s not all that fiber does.
 While insoluble fiber fills you up, soluble fiber is digested slowly, so it doesn’t spike your blood sugar the way simple carbs like pasta or cupcakes can.
 No sugar high means no sugar crash — or the resulting hunger pangs that can lead to mindlessly munching your way through an entire sleeve of cookies.